Travigo/vue-mapbox-ts/documentation/MapboxPopup.md

 # Mapbox Popup

-To add a popup to your map just add one to your map like this
+To use a popup in your map just add one like this

 ```html